 All beginnings are difficult, especially regarding a change in diet.
-For many people, overcoming one’s inner obstacle and finally putting a plan into action is a significant hurdle.
+For many, overcoming one’s inner obstacle and implementing a plan is a significant hurdle.

 For this reason, I have developed the 30-Day Intermittent Fasting Challenge.
 With this study-based monthly plan, you won’t lose motivation immediately and can playfully start intermittent fasting without risking your health.